Open Workshops TeachersAMAdev2020-01-09T11:59:25+01:00

 He is currently solo violin in the Orchestra dell’Accademia Musica of Vincenza (Dir Filippo Maria Bressan) and the Orchestra e Coro Città di Vicenza.

-Since 2014, Bottaro has worked with the ensembles I Solisti Filarmonici Italiani, the Filarmonica della Scala Orchestra and the Geneva Chamber Orchestra.
+Since 2014, Bottaro has worked with the ensembles I Solisti Filarmonici Italiani, i Cameristi della Scala, the Filarmonica della Scala Orchestra and the Geneva Chamber Orchestra.

 At L’AMAmusique Andrea Bottaro teaches violin and chamber music, and is also artistic director of the Orchestra.

 Natacha Casagrande was born in Geneva.
 The first instrument she took up was the violin.
 Later, she began singing and also studied choral and orchestral conducting at the Conservatory of Music in Geneva.